Booker Prize longlist features award's oldest and youngest nominees ever

-LONDON (AFP) - The oldest and youngest contenders ever nominated are in the running for this year's Booker fiction prize after judges on Tuesday (July 26) announced a longlist devoid of some star authors.
+LONDON • The oldest and youngest contenders ever nominated are in the running for this year's Booker fiction prize, after judges on Tuesday announced a longlist devoid of some star authors.

 The list of 13 novels will be whittled down to a shortlist on Sept 6, before the prestigious British award is conferred on Oct 17, handing its winner a career-changing boost in sales and public profile.